Thursday, February 25, 2021

 Subject: Any topic relating to U.S. taxation of income from international activities, including taxation under U.S. tax treaties.

-Open to: All students during the 2018-19 academic year (including independent study and summer 2018 school courses) pursuing a graduate degree (J.D., L.L.M., S.J.D., M.S.T., MTA, Masters of Taxation, or similar program).
-Any appropriate papers written in fall 2018 or spring and summer 2019.
+Open to: All students during the 2020-21 academic year pursuing a graduate degree.
+Any appropriate papers written in fall 2020 or spring and summer 2021.

 Here are the recent winners: